Frequently Asked Questions

 Q: Will I be able to track the shipment of my AutoPi device?

-When your product ships, you’ll receive a notification from us with a tracking link where you can follow your order.
+When your product is being shipped, you’ll receive a notification from us with a tracking link where you can follow your order.

-Q: With AutoPi, Is it possible to see the GPS location and telemetry data like amount of fuel left in tank, current speed, accelerator pedal percent in real-time or near real-time while the vehicle is in motion?
+Q: Is it possible to see the GPS location and telemetry data like amount of fuel left in tank, current speed, accelerator pedal percent in real-time or near real-time while the vehicle is in motion with AutoPi?

 Yes, that’s possible.
 You can even configure the specific telematic points you want to measure.
-It is however can be dependent on your make, model, and year.
+However, it can be dependent on your make, model, and year.

 Q: What does AutoPi DIY edition consist of?